-Sex is the biological characteristic that differentiates a man from a woman.
+Sex is the biological characteristics that differentiate a man from a woman.
 But gender is totally a social and cultural construction that defines the roles and responsibilities of men and women in society.
-According to this perspective, women are considered to perform only household chores, reproduction and rearing up the children.
+According to this perspective, women are considered to perform only household chores, reproduction, and rearing up the children.
 Even society has decided what should be the role of women at the time of war.

-From the very beginning of human history, it’s though that war is totally a manly phenomenon (Pettman, 2005).
-Morgenthau, Kenneth Waltz and many other scholars in their writings also mentioned the role of men in the battlefield.
+From the very beginning of human history, it’s thought that war is totally a manly phenomenon (Pettman, 2005).
+Morgenthau, Kenneth Waltz, and many other scholars in their writings also mentioned the role of men on the battlefield.
 They argued that war has similarities with masculinity (Pettman, 2005).
-Women are weak and not capable of carrying guns, ammunition and other materials in the battlefield are thought by a large number of people of the society still now.
-Rather they should stay at home and take care of the family members at war times.
+Women are weak and not capable of carrying guns, ammunition, and other materials on the battlefield are thought by a large number of people of the society still now.
+Rather they should stay at home and take care of family members at war times.
 As male members of the family remain busy on the battlefield, women have to perform economic activities too.
-Thus they are discouraged to join in the war, even though some of them are very eager to participate.
+Thus they are discouraged to join the war, even though some of them are very eager to participate.

 Despite having these difficulties many women are seen participating in the war from their standings and they play a very significant role.
-But our traditional society isn’t interested to acknowledge their bravery and suffering.
+But our traditional society isn’t interested in acknowledging their bravery and sufferings.
 This thing also happened to the women who participated in the liberation war of Bangladesh.
 Out of the 676 gallantry awards only 2 have gone to women named Dr. Setara Begum & Taramon Bibi (Roy, 2017).

-- Our patriarchal society is still not interested to recognize the sacrifices and bravery of women in the liberation war besides men.
-Most of us feel uncomfortable to discuss the heroic role of women besides men in the battlefield remembering the incidents of rape of around 2 lac women done by Pakistani soldiers.
+i.
+Our patriarchal society is still not interested in recognizing the sacrifices and bravery of women in the liberation war besides men.
+Most of us feel uncomfortable discussing the heroic role of women besides men on the battlefield remembering the incidents of rape of around 2 lac women done by Pakistani soldiers.

-- Most of the women who participated in the liberation war were from lower caste and poor & illiterate.
-So, in many cases after the war, their heroic deeds didn’t get attention to the researchers.
+ii.
+Most of the women who participated in the liberation war were from lower caste and poor & illiterate.
+So, in many cases after the war, their heroic deeds didn’t get the attention of the researchers.

-- In the films and dramas made on the events of the independence war, women in most cases are shown only as of the victims of war.
+v.
+In the films and dramas made on the events of the independence war, women in most of the cases are shown only as victims of war.
 These two are the main sources of entertainment and information to the mass people.
-As there the role of women isn’t shown, it has been constructed in their mind (especially the young generation) that, men only fought for the country.
+As there the role of women isn’t shown, it has been constructed in their minds (especially the young generation) that men only fought for the country.

-- After a long time (around 17 years), initiatives were started taking from the individual level to unveil the contribution of women in the liberation war of Bangladesh.
+vi.
+After a long time (around 17 years), initiatives were started taking from the individual level to unveil the contribution of women to the liberation war of Bangladesh.
 It was very late and by this time mass, people built their own world of imagination from the available history about the independence war.
-Now when they hear about the tales of brave women in the battlefield, it becomes very difficult for them to believe as they can’t relate it with the history which they taught earlier.
+Now when they hear about the tales of brave women on the battlefield, it becomes very difficult for them to believe as they can’t relate it with the history which they taught earlier.

 Bangladeshi Women’s Contribution to the Liberation War